Crochet Face Scrubbies Free Pattern

 The following article may contain affiliate links.
 This means that if you make a purchase from these links, I may receive affiliate commission at no additional cost to you.
 I only recommend yarns which I believe are sustainable and suitable for the pattern.

 You’re probably here because you’re nearing your last disposable cotton facial round and want to make your own zero waste face scrubbies.
 Well I have the perfect crochet pattern for you right here that I designed for myself.
-I love them so much I want to share them with you to help you make an another super easy zero waste swap.
-See more of my zero waste crochet patterns.
+I love them so much I want to share them with you to help you make another super easy zero waste swap.
+See more of my useful crochet projects.

-These are designed in a super soft organic cotton yarn which makes for the perfect facial round for removing makeup or cleansing.
-The pattern is an even texture of stitches which means the scrubby glides easily over your skin and isn’t too abrasive; perfect for gentle areas like the eyes.
+These are designed in a sport weight, super soft organic cotton yarn which makes for the perfect facial round for removing makeup or cleansing.
+The pattern is an even texture of stitches which means the scrubby glides easily over your skin, isn’t too abrasive and resembles a standard cotton facial round; perfect for gentle areas like the eyes.

-Continue reading for the free pattern or head to the shop for the ad free, downloadable PDF with more helpful photos.
+Continue reading for the free pattern or buy the AD FREE, downloadable PDF with more photos using the buttons below.